takasea/hina/README.md

 4. Coding!

+I think you'll fix the test first.
+If you really don't want to write tests, you might comment out all the tests, but I don't recommend it.
+Then, is the cognitive load high?

 ```
 Rather than increasing the cognitive load and reducing redundancy, We want to reduce the cognitive load even if it means describing the same thing in a same way.
 ```